 Our layer by layer approach to teaching you how to write multi-angled and unpredictable cinematic narrative, taking show-don't-tell to its ultimate expression.

-Our program faculty which consists of a best selling author and two literary agents very hungry and actively looking for new projects for both film and book purposes (see faculty page).
+Our program faculty which consists of a best selling author, a seasoned NYC editor, and several literary agents all very hungry and actively looking for new projects for both film and book purposes (see faculty page).
 If your novel manuscript is very close to being a publishable work, we will most certainly refer you to one of many literary agents known to us via our contacts on Author Salon, or else take on your project ourselves for representation to major commercial publishers (Random House, Harper Collins, etc.), but we cannot guarantee this by any means.
 Keep in mind, however, it is in our very best interest to get you an agent or book contract, since this is great publicity for our program.

 The fact that advice and critique on all levels derives exclusively from faculty professionals.
 In our opinion, this approach is crucial.
 If you wish to learn how to build your own house, and then actually do so, or invest your money wisely and then actually invest it, you know better than to seek advice from inexperienced non-professionals.
 Why?
 Because the issues are important and the stakes are high.